clarify/pyclarify/docs/source/user/quickstart.rst

 Once the is a reading access for an integation, use the :py:meth:`~pyclarify.client.APIClient.select_items` method.

 Step 1: Create a :py:meth:`~pyclarify.models.requests.ItemSelect` model.
 This model uses three other models.
-The :py:meth:`~pyclarify.models.requests.ParamsSelectItems`, :py:meth:`~pyclarify.models.requests.ParamsSelectTimes` and the :py:meth:`~pyclarify.models.requests.ParamsSelectSeries`.
+The :py:meth:`~pyclarify.models.requests.SelectItemsParams`, :py:meth:`~pyclarify.models.requests.SelectTimesParams` and the :py:meth:`~pyclarify.models.requests.SelectSeriesParams`.

 Step 2: Call the :py:meth:`~pyclarify.client.APIClient.select_items` method with ItemSelect as an argument.